Convert Singly Linked List To Xor Linked List In C++ - C++ Programming Tutorial

 What are Singly Linked Lists?

-A pointer named head points to the first item in the list, and a tail pointer points to the last item in the list.
+A pointer referred to as head directs to the initial item in the list, while a tail pointer directs to the final item in the list.

 Operations on Singly Listed Lists are: